 Green tea extract (GTE) is a concentrated antioxidant compound derived from Camellia sinensis leaves.
-Unlike the leaves that are used for oolong and black teas, these leaves do not undergo an oxidation process.
+Unlike the leaves used for oolong and black teas, these leaves do not undergo an oxidation process.
 The consumption of these leaves is often linked to certain health benefits.
 Recently, however, researchers turned to examine green tea for hair growth.
 Below is a compilation of the latest research on green tea benefits for hair.

 Green Tea Hair Loss General Information

 In men, androgenic alopecia usually begins at the top of the head and works its way back.
-Such is the reason why men experiencing genetic hair loss suffer from a receding hairline.
+Such is the reason why men are experiencing genetic hair loss suffer from a receding hairline.
 On the other hand, women experience thinning near the center of the head where the part is placed.
 The front hairline is not ordinarily affected in female pattern baldness.
 Female pattern baldness can be harder to treat due to diffuse thinning.
 It has been shown that thinning hair is highly susceptible to dihydrotestosterone ( DHT ).
 DHT is the main culprit in the causation of androgenic alopecia.

 Epigallocatechin gallate (EGCG) is a catechin that is viewed as the driving force behind the many benefits of green tea.
 This bioactive compound is a natural phenol and antioxidant.
 Antioxidants can safely interact with free radicals.
-Free radicals are compounds with can speed up the aging process.
+Free radicals are compounds that can speed up the aging process.
 Thus, these compounds can damage hair health.
-By slowing down the rate of cell degeneration, anti-oxidants could be useful even when hair loss is genetic.
+By slowing down the rate of cell degeneration, anti-oxidants could be helpful even when hair loss is genetic.
 Studies have shown the positive effects of EGCG in hair loss treatment (1-4).

 Studies About Green Tea For Hair Growth (GTE)